Senators push measure to accelerate DAF, foundation giving

 In addition, the legislation would not allow foundations to meet their payout obligations by paying salaries or travel expenses of foundation family members, as they can now.

 Some of the biggest donor-advised-fund sponsors in the nation are affiliated with commercial finance firms like Fidelity and Vanguard.
-They oppose any restrictions on how much or how fast donors must give away money from advised funds.
+They generally oppose efforts to require minimum annual distributions from advised funds.

 Community foundations, which also sponsor donor-advised funds, also have warily eyed these kinds of efforts to boost payout, arguing that they operate differently.